ellis/QuVault/Design.md

 CONTINUE, consider also problems with multiple questions and problems with many similar variants (e.g. a story problem that can display different concrete values for its variables).

+# Configuration

+Should look in the standard places for config files (e.g. `$HOME/.config/quvault/quvault.yaml`).
+Should be able to merge global and user configs.
+In particular, should be able to look in multiple directories for question files, and it should be possible for a user to reference both global questions as well as questions in some user directory.

+The default directories are as follows:

+* questions: `$HOME/.config/quvault/questions/`
+* user responses: `$HOME/.config/quvault/userdata/$USER/`

+# User data

+A user needs to select questions or question sets thei CONTINUE When users score their responses to questions, this is saved in a session file.
+The default path is `$HOME/.config/quvault/userdata/$USER/$ISODATE--$HASH.json`.